-A full body donation can provide a compassionate and humane possible choice for a funeral.
-Although full body donation is not as commonly known of as organ donation, it presents an opportunity to donate a greater gift to the future of humankind.
+A whole body donation can provide a compassionate and humane possible choice for a funeral.
+Although full-body donation is not as commonly known as organ donation, it presents an opportunity to donate a greater gift to the future of humankind.

-A body donation to science provides a vital learning mode for surgeons, which can enable them to develop new techniques, or discover new life-saving procedures.
-Anatomical full body donations have accounted for significant developments in the fields of terminal diseases and neurological science.
+A body donation to science provides a vital learning mode for surgeons, enabling them to develop new techniques or discover new life-saving procedures.
+Anatomical body donation also supports medical education, the research, and development of new surgical techniques well as emergency medical skills.

 Terms and acceptance onto a whole body donation program

 If you or a loved one is considering cremation as an alternative to a traditional funeral, you could consider making an anatomical gift.
 Only the legal next-of-kin(s) of the deceased can provide the necessary consent for donation if the donor did not provide it to the specific accepting program prior to death.
 Individuals may request a consent form and will be supplied with information about policies and procedures that will take place after the potential donor is deceased.